 One Council One Team - A Modern Council

 Big Plans for a Great Place for the People of Sandwell

 The Sandwell Plan 2020-25 sets out how the Council will deliver its part of Vision 2030 for the next five years focussing on six strategic outcomes: -

-- □ The best start in life for children and young people;
+- The best start in life for children and young people;

-- \Box People live well and age well;
+- People live well and age well;

-- □ Strong, resilient communities;
+- Strong, resilient communities;

 - Quality homes in thriving neighbourhoods;

-- □ A strong and inclusive economy;
+- A strong and inclusive economy;

-- □ A connected and accessible Sandwell.
+- A connected and accessible Sandwell.

 The outcomes cannot be delivered by one directorate alone, so would be delivered using a 'One Team, One Council' approach.
 This approach moves away from the previous system of individual directorate business plans and seeks to unite the Council as one team to deliver on the strategic outcomes.

-Scrutiny fed comments and observations relating to 'Big Plans for a Great Place...For the People of Sandwell' to the Cabinet in 2021/22 and the boards continue to align their work programmes to the strategic outcomes.

-The Budget - Monitoring the Corporate Purse

-The Budget and Corporate Scrutiny Management Board has maintained overview and challenge of the Council's budget monitoring, business plans, outturns and proposed budgets throughout the year.
-This work has proven ever more vital in the face of the Government's continued austerity programme and the cost of Covid-19.
-The Scrutiny Management Board made a number of recommendations arising from its regular monitoring and has identified topics for in-depth review as part of the Scrutiny Work Programme in 2019/20 and 2020/21.

-Corporate Plan 2020-2025 - Refresh 2021 (Budget and Corporate Scrutiny Management)

-The board reviewed the refreshed corporate plan, which informed how each directorate would spend the target budget available to them.
+Scrutiny submitted comments and observations relating to 'Big Plans for a Great Place...For the People of Sandwell' to the Cabinet in 2021/22 and the boards continue to align their work programmes to the strategic outcomes.
+The Budget - Monitoring the Corporate Purse The Budget and Corporate Scrutiny Management Board has maintained oversight and challenge of the Council's budget monitoring, business plans, outturns and proposed budgets throughout the year.
+This work has proven ever more vital in the face of the Covid-19 pandemic.
+Corporate Plan 2020-2025 - Refresh 2021 The Board reviewed the refreshed Corporate Plan, which informed how each directorate would spend the budget available to them.
 A series of engagement events consulting members, staff and partners took place to address issues affecting residents following the pandemic.
-It was identified that improving standards of cleanliness and ensuring people feel safe in their communities were borough wide priorities.
+It was identified that improving standards of cleanliness and ensuring that people feel safe in their communities were borough wide priorities.
 The board subsequently proposed to go back to stakeholder, including all schools that had been visited during the consultation period to evidence that their feedback had shaped the plan.
 In particular it was suggested this represented an opportunity to develop a young person's version of the Corporate Plan.
 It was proposed that there would be greater member involvement to ensure that elements of the corporate plan would better serve individual wards and period reporting on the corporate plan to the Scrutiny board should be implemented.

-Best start in life for children and young people
+Here are just some examples of the excellent work carried out by scrutiny in 2021-22.
+You can read more about the work of each of the scrutiny boards by viewing the reports, presentations and minutes from each of their meetings here: https://sandwell.moderngov.co.uk/mgListCommittees.aspx?bcr=1 "Best start in life for children and young people"